Novpa/Learning-Tools-C/README.md

 ## Future Improvements

+Some of the features are not implemented yet and still on progress :
 Implement the functions to remove items from the list.
 Implement the search functionality to find specific items.
 Improve the user interface and add more features as needed.

-Some of the features are not implemented yet and still on progress.